jeremyrrose/synched-in-part4/README.md

 There are some interesting things in the `utils` and `assets` directories, which we'll address as we need to.

-The app currently fetches the data and displays a card for each user.
-Let's filter them!
+The app currently fetches the data and displays a card for each user, and we can filter by dev level, company name, and favorite music genre.

 ## Setup